-The Bank's website (www.lombardmalta.com) contains information about the Bank and its business and is updated regularly.
+The Bank's website (www.lombardmalta.com), which has recently been revamped, contains information about the Bank and its business and is updated regularly.

 It is therefore the Bank's policy:

 - to publish information that can have a significant effect on the Bank's share price through the MSE and immediately after on the Bank's website; - to make other published information available to the public on the Bank's website; - to strive for open, transparent communications; - to ensure continuity and high quality in the information disclosed; and - to be accessible to all stakeholders.